 The Special Edition: Today

 In the past few years, the 944/924S series has shown a rise in popularity.
 There have been many articles saying that if you are going to buy a 924S, the Special Edition is the one to have.
-We agree, and we currently have four of them – Moe (above) and three others that are in the que to be restored.
+We agree, and we currently have six of them – Moe (above) and five others that are in the queue to be restored back to stock.
 So here are some things to think about if you are looking at finding and purchasing a rare SE.
 Remember that the value in these cars is originality and respect for original design and equipment – to have high value, which can be two or three times higher than a “regular” 924S, it has to be complete and original.

 Dashboards on almost every 924S are cracked.
 The SE is no exception.
-The common fix is a plastic dash cover, but if you want to go all-out, Werk924 will sell you a really nice new replacement without the cracks for…wait for it…about 1,400 euros.
+The common fix is a plastic dash cover, but if you want to go all-out, Werk924 will sell you a really nice new replacement without the cracks for…wait for it…about 1,800 euros.
 See Werk924.eu for more info on cloth and dashboards.
+Porsche also has NEW dashboards, but also in the US$1800 range.
 (Internet tip: Use Google Chrome to access these German sites and Chrome will translate the content!)

 As Henry Ford said about the Model T: “You can have any color as long as it’s black.”
 That is true for our North American SE’s.
 If it has been repainted to a different color, it ruins the value.
 North American SE’s have to be black.
 The body has to be straight, and if the paint has been damaged, repainting is needed to preserve the value.
 The top and hood take the brunt of the damage from the sun, trees, birds and cheap car covers.

 Look for aftermarket or non-Porsche parts like mirrors and wheels.
 SE’s should have 15 by 6″ and 7″ phone dials.
+They also have plastic cable-adjustable outside mirrors, although the passenger side mirror was an option that unfortunately many did not have.
 Anything else isn’t right.
 (Tires were originally 195-65/15.
 Wider tires are okay as long as you are not doing a scored concours.)

 So what is a good price for an SE?
-We see in some of these articles that prices of $15,000 to $25,000 are coming soon.
-Right now in 2020, a nice, straight SE with less than 100,000 miles, good paint, and complete with mostly original equipment but needing interior work will be a good buy at between $6,000 and $8,000.
+We see in some of these articles that prices of $20,000 to $25,000 are here.
+Right now in 2022, a nice, straight SE with less than 100,000 miles, good paint, and complete with mostly original equipment but needing interior work will be a good buy at between $10,000 and $15,000.
 Deferred maintenance, high mileage, non-standard parts and other problems subtract from that number.

 A Special Edition is great to drive and as we have found out it is a great conversation starter at club events and shows.
 Most people don’t even know they exist.
 They are struck by the interior design and the simple lines.

 If you are looking for a “driver,” the SE may not be for you.
 They are rare enough that putting a few thousand miles a month on one may not be a good idea – just get a regular 944 or 924S and drive the wheels off it.
-(Our daily driver is our salvage-title, 55K miles 87 924S, Sparky.)
-But if you want a nice Porsche for club events and weekends, the SE may be for you.
+(Our daily driver named “Sparky” is our rebuilt-title, 66K miles 87 924S.)
+But if you want a nice rare Porsche for club events and weekends, the SE may be for you.
 They are rare, increasing in value and a lot of fun for the money.